qmbates/tutorial/index.md

 into colorful visualizations, as it helps them to self-identify and allows them to feel more closely connected to the music makers they listen to.

-you may have also heard about music data projects like <a href="https://everynoise.com/">everynoiseatonce</a> or <a href="https://furia.com/">furia</a>, whose aims are to analyze the way streaming changes music.
+you may have also heard about glenn mcdonald's music data projects like <a href="https://everynoise.com/">everynoiseatonce</a>,
+ <a href="https://furia.com/">furia</a>, and <a href="https://everynoise.com/curio.html">curio</a>, whose aims are to analyze the way streaming changes music.

-whether you were inspired by such projects or want to try your hand at creating your own "Spotify Wrapped", you have come to the right place! this website is a step-by-step tutorial on how to gather your data, plug it into the visualization software <a href="https://www.tableau.com/products/desktop">Tableau</a>, and manipulate it to see connections and gain insight into your streaming habits.
+whether you were inspired by such projects or want to try your hand at creating your own "Spotify Wrapped", you have come to the right place! this website is a step-by-step tutorial that will teach you how to gather your data, plug it into the visualization software <a href="https://www.tableau.com/products/desktop">Tableau</a>, and manipulate it to see connections and gain insight into your streaming habits.

-* head to <a href="/tutorial/getting-your-data/">this page</a> if you are unsure how to access your spotify data.
+* head to <a href="/tutorial/getting-your-data/">this page</a> if you are unsure how to access your Spotify data.

-* if your spotify data is ready to go, start learning how to use Tableau <a href="/tutorial/starting-with-tableau/">here</a>.
+* if your Spotify data is ready to go, start learning how to use Tableau <a href="/tutorial/starting-with-tableau/">here</a>.

 * if you would like to see a couple of more complex things you can do with Tableau, go <a href="/tutorial/more-tableau/">here</a>!